hariseldon99/buparamshavak/shavak_root/usr/local/share/examples/vagrant/README.md

 	```bash
 	localhost:3389
 	```
 	Then, press Enter.
-The RDP client will try to connect to the Windows VM, when prompted for credentials, enter the default username and password as shown below
+The RDP client will try to connect to the Windows VM.
+When prompted for credentials, enter the default username and password as shown below

 	```json
 	username: vagrant